naveenankasadaddi/Projects/vananam-project/README.md

 node index.js
 ```

 # Continous Deploymentimplementation:
 - For continuous deployment i'am using Arrgocd.
 - Once the Argoc is Up and running  in the kubernetes cluster,deploy the express kustomize in the Argo cd by providing the cenecessary informations for the Argocd.
 - I'am deploying the application in the kind cluster in a nodeport to access the UI.
 - You can you Eks cluster and  and change the service to LOadbalancer mode if you want to deploy in cloud environments.For your refferenc I have attached the how to use AWS ALB you can reffer.

+Note:
+- Please make sure to configure the kubernetes cluster.
+- Install the Argocd in the same cluster using the documentationin this repo.
+- Please follow the following steps to deploy the manifests in kubernetes cluster using Argocd

 ```
   Steps to deploy kustomize/helm in  Argocd